-Sound insulation testing is the process for measuring the amount of noise that passes through a partition, which is usually a floor or a wall for building regulations testing purposes but could be a product such as a window or a door when testing using a sound insulation suite in a laboratory.
+Sound insulation testing is the process by which sound insulation testers measure the amount of noise that passes through a partition, which is usually a floor or a wall for building regulations testing purposes but could be a product such as a window or a door when testing using a sound insulation suite in a laboratory.

 By understanding the sound insulation between two rooms separated by the partition, we find out how much noise is stopped by the partition in 16 different frequency bands and report them back to the end user as a single frequency result.